jbkinney/mavenn/README.md

 Written by William T. Ireland and Justin B. Kinney
 Current version: 0.01.01

+Citation:
+Ireland WT, Kinney JB (2016) *Sort-Seq Tools: modeling sequence-function relationships from massively parallel assays.* [bioRxiv doi: http://dx.doi.org/10.1101/054676][preprint]

 ## Overview

 Sort-Seq Tools is a software package for analyzing data from a variety massively parallel assays, including Sort-Seq assays, Massively Parallel Reporter assays, and Deep Mutational Scanning assays.
 Sort-Seq Tools provides a set of command line routines, which are listed in the [documentation][documentation].
-Details can be found in the accompanying paper
+Details can be found in the [accompanying preprint][preprint].

-Citation: Ireland WT, Kinney JB (2016) Sort-Seq Tools: modeling sequence-function relationships from massively parallel assays. bioRxiv doi:???

 ## Requriements

-Sort-Seq Tools is written in Python 2.9.7 and in Cython 0.23.4.
-It requires that the following Python packages also be installed: biopython, pymc, scikit-learn, statsmodels, mpmath, pandas, weblogo, and matplotlib.
-Sort-Seq Tools is currently in alpha testing and has been verified to work on Linux and Mac OS X.
+Sort-Seq Tools is written in Python 2.9.7.
+It has been verified to work on Linux and Mac OS X. Installation currently requires a number of other Python packages:
+* biopython>=1.6
+* pymc>=2.3.4
+* scikit-learn>=0.15.2, <= 0.16.1
+* statsmodels>=0.5.0
+* mpmath>=0.19
+* pandas>=0.16.0
+* weblogo>=3.4
+* Cython>=0.23.4
+* matplotlib<=1.5.0

 ## Installation